alda-lang/alda.io/tutorial.md

 piano: c d e f
 ```

 Now you should hear a piano playing those four notes.

-You will also notice that the prompt has changed from `>` to `p>`. `p` is short for `piano`, and it signifies that the piano is the only currently active instrument.
-Until you change instruments, any notes that you enter into the REPL will continue to be played by the piano.
+It's important to note that the piano is now the currently active instrument.
+Until you change instruments, any notes that you enter into the REPL will
+continue to be played by the piano.

 ## Octaves